96 Columbia Road

 Sunday: 9am – 4pm

 Angela Flanders found her shop in the heart of the famous Sunday morning Flower Market at Columbia Road, Shoreditch, in the spring of 1985.
 She set about to restore this perfect example of a Victorian shop to its original character and charm.
-Known for its world-famous Sunday flower market, Columbia Road is one of the few streets in the capital composed entirely of independent shops, which are usually only open on Sundays.
+Known for its world-famous Sunday flower market, Columbia Road is one of the few streets in the capital composed entirely of independent shops, which are usually only open at weekends.

 The street is a treasure trove, offering a diverse and eclectic range of carefully sourced, individual products not to be found elsewhere.
 Choose from artisan jewellers and booksellers to gift shops and galleries, antiques and homewares, children’s shops, perfumery and fashion boutiques, as well as critically-acclaimed restaurants and pubs.